Insecticide: Diamides

 Diamides selectively activate insect ryanodine receptors (RyR), which are large calcium release channels present in cardiac and skeletal muscle, leading to the loss of calcium crucial for biological processes.
 This causes insects to act lethargic, stop feeding, and eventually die.
 The first insecticide from this class to be registered was flubendiamide.

-Biological pesticides
+Biological insecticides

 Definition

 The EU defines biopesticides as "a form of pesticide based on micro-organisms or natural products".
 The US EPA defines biopesticides as “certain types of pesticides derived from such natural materials as animals, plants, bacteria, and certain minerals”.
 Microorganisms that control pests may also be categorised as biological pest control agents together with larger organisms such as parasitic insects, entomopathic nematodes etc. Natural products may also be categorised as chemical insecticides.

 The US EPA describes three types of biopesticide.
 Biochemical pesticides (meaning bio-derived chemicals), which are naturally occurring substances that control pests by non-toxic mechanisms.
 Microbial pesticides consisting of a microorganism (e.g., a bacterium, fungus, virus or protozoan) as the active ingredient.
 Plant-Incorporated-Protectants (PIPs) are pesticidal substances that plants produce from genetic material that has been added to the plant (thus producing transgenic crops).